ryanfitzer/ViewportJS/readme.md

 ## Viewport Object Properties ##

-The `viewports` array is made up of 1 or more viewport objects.
+The `viewports` configuration array is made up of 1 or more viewport objects.
 A viewport object consists of a `name` and a `width` and/or `height` array.

 ### `name` ###